SOFTENG310-VicRoy/310-RondayView/CONTRIBUTING.md

         feat/ - for feature
         fix/ - for bug fix
         test/ - for testing additions
-        docs/ - documentation update
+        refactor/ - for refactoring code (not adding anything new) docs/ - documentation update

     Then a relevant title for your branch all in lower case with words seperated by dashes (-)